syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 BoxAndWhisker chart is used to show the distribution of data within a population.
 To render a BoxAndWhisker chart, create an instance of [BoxAndWhiskerSeries](), and add it to the [Series]() collection property of [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1).The following code illustrates how to define the series in chart.

-N> The cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.
+N> The Cartesian chart has [Series](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html#Syncfusion_Maui_Charts_SfCartesianChart_Series) as its default content.

 N>  In Exclusive mode, the whiskers extend to the most extreme data point within 1.5 times the interquartile range (IQR).
 Any points beyond this range are considered outliers.
 By default,the BoxPlotMode property value is Exclusive.